Who Can be Liable for Medical Malpractice

 If you have sustained injuries and damages as a result of medical malpractice or medical negligence, you may be entitled to monetary recovery under Florida law.
 A knowledgeable and skilled New Port Richey medical malpractice lawyer will have the legal and medical expertise to assist you with your case and safeguard your legal rights.

-The attorneys at Dolman Law Group will work hard to negotiate a favorable settlement on your behalf.
+The attorneys at Sibley Dolman Gipe Accident Injury Lawyers, PA will work hard to negotiate a favorable settlement on your behalf.
 If the insurance company is not willing to put a favorable settlement offer on the table, our experienced lawyers welcome the opportunity to litigate your case – or take it to trial, if necessary.

 When health care providers are negligent or make serious medical mistakes, they must be held legally accountable for their actions or inactions.
 Medical negligence or medical malpractice can occur at any medical facility at the hands of any healthcare provider.
 Health care providers who commit malpractice typically include one or more of the following: